binkleybloom/Kiosk-Auto-Logout/README.md

 Q - Isn't this really a rough way to log someone out?
 Will they have an opportunity to save their documents if needed?

 A - Yes, it is very heavy handed.
 No, they won't have a chance to save their docs once the application quits.
 However, if used in the controlled manner outlined above, it's a non-issue.
 Since the intent is for kiosk style functionality, the state of the OS X account is static and no user continuity is implied.
-Keep in mind that the VM/Terminal Server will provide all this - the Mac is a dumb terminal in this user's scope.
+Keep in mind that the VM/Terminal Server will provide all this - the Mac is a dumb terminal within the "Windows" user's scope.

 Warnings
 ========